By Kai Lani | WAHA Surf Shop

 Each Hawaiian island has its own personality:

-- Oahu: The "Gathering Place" offers Waikiki Beach, Pearl Harbor, and vibrant nightlife.
+- Oahu: The "Gathering Place" offers Waikiki Beach, Pearl Harbor, and lively nightlife.
 Best for first-timers who want a mix of everything.

 - Maui: Known for the Road to Hana, Haleakala sunrise, and world-class resorts.
 Perfect for romance and luxury.